-Design standards are an expectation between the designer and other people whether the supplier or the client.
+Design standards are expectations between the designer and others, whether the clients, colleagues or your bosses.

 Surprisingly, the best design standards are—your standards.
-It might not be the one that others follow, but it will be the one that works well with others for you.
+It might not be the one that others follow, but it will be the one that helps you achieve your design goals.

-Before we think we feel, does the typography and its hierarchy feel right?
+Before we think, we feel.
+Does the typography feel right?
 How about Colour?
 Spacing?
-The basic design foundations can significantly make an impact on how people feel in the digital product.
+The basic foundations can make a significant impact on how people think.

 Why should you care about the design standards?

 Most people approach the designer not because they can’t see the solution but because they can’t see the problem.
 The design standards are a great tool to highlight the problem before you approach any project.

 In any project, use the design standards to identify if your design doesn’t feel right (Feeling), didn’t solve the right problem (Thinking), or lacks creativity (Sensing)?

 Hence my design standard is based on Feeling, Thinking and Sensing.